Skip to content

 Winchester Select Board approves overnight parking pilot, permit fees increased

 The Winchester Select Board on Feb.
-23 took care of some housekeeping items by approving an overnight parking pilot, adopting the 2026 outdoor dining policy and looking at revenue from downtown improvements.
+23 approved an overnight parking pilot, adopted the 2026 outdoor dining policy and looked at revenue from downtown improvements.
 WINCHESTER NEWS FILE PHOTO

 Table of Contents